U.S. ambassador to meet India's Modi, ending isolation

 Opinion polls show Modi’s BJP has the edge in the election race but is unlikely to get a majority and may struggle to win enough seats to form a stable coalition government.

-Additional reporting by Shyamantha Asokan and Sruthi Gottipati in New Delhi and David Brunnstrom in Washington; Editing by Robert Birsel, John Stonestreet and Peter Cooney
+Additional reporting by Shyamantha Asokan and Sruthi Gottipati in NEW DELHI and David Brunnstrom in WASHINGTON; Editing by Robert Birsel, John Stonestreet